Fall of Tenochtitlan: Massacre at the festival of Tóxcatl

 During Cortés's absence, Pedro de Alvarado was left in command in Tenochtitlan with 80 soldiers.

 At this time, the Mexica (Aztecs) began to prepare for the annual festival of Toxcatl in early May, in honor of Tezcatlipoca, otherwise known as the Smoking Mirror or the Omnipotent Power.
 They honored this god during the onset of the dry season so that the god would fill dry streambeds and cause rain to fall on crops.
 Moctezuma secured the consent of Cortés to hold the festival, and again confirmed permission with Alvarado.

 Alvarado was commissioned by Cortés to take over his post and to foresee everything related to interactions among Spaniards and the Mexica, right at the time when the Toxcatl festival was to occur.
 Cortés expressly instructed Alvarado to not perform any military action, during his absence.
 Alvarado however had an unstable temperament and engaged in inquiring where the gold of the nobility was stored.

 He tortured priests and nobles and discovered that the Aztecs were planning a revolt.
 Unable to assert control over events, he sequestered Moctezuma and increased the guards around the tlatoani.

-By the day of the festival, the Aztecs had gathered on the Patio of Dances.
-Alvarado had sixty of his men as well as many of his Tlaxcalan allies into positions around the patio.
+By the day of the festival, twenty days after Cortés' departure, the Aztecs had gathered on the Patio of Dances.
+Alvarado had sixty of his men as well as many of his Tlaxcalan allies stationed in positions around the patio.
 The Aztecs initiated the Serpent Dance.
 The euphoric dancing as well as the accompanying flute and drum playing disturbed Alvarado about the potential for revolt.
 He ordered the gates closed and initiated the killing of many thousands of Aztec nobles, warriors and priests.

 Alvarado, the conquistadors and the Tlaxcalans retreated to their base in the Palace of Axayacatl and secured the entrances.
 Alvarado ordered his men to shoot their cannons, crossbows, and arquebuses into the gathering crowd.
 The result either preempted or triggered the Aztec revolt, which was, however, inevitable from the moment of Moctezuma's capture and was accelerated by the split of the Spanish forces.
 Alvarado forced Moctezuma to appeal to the crowd outside the Palace and this appeal temporarily calmed them.

 The massacre had the result of resolutely turning all the Aztecs against the Spanish and completely undermining Moctezuma's authority.